rethinkdb/rethinkdb-rs/api/javascript/selecting-data/filter.md

 ```

-__Example:__ Get all the users that are more than 18 years old or have their parental consent.
+__Example:__ Get all users who are more than 18 years old or have their parental consent.

 ```js
 r.table("users").filter(